Vaishnavi23022003/Cinematic/README.md

 And navigate to `http://127.0.0.1:8000`

 ---

-### Initial Database
-To see how worked on the initial dataset visit this [Link](https://github.com/Vaishnavi23022003/cinematic_data_preprocessing)

----
 ### Features
 1. **Recommendation** : When a user logins to the website, the following happens:<br />
   * if the user has rated more than 20 movies